-The joint program reduces the time of study by one year.
+The joint program reduces the total time of study by one year.

-Each program requires a summer internship and a thesis or, at FES, a capstone project.
+The joint-degree MEM program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
 In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at FES.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
 Please see Degree Programs

 , students take 15 course units, which include the core curriculum, departmental requirements and electives.
 Please see Academic Programs

 Each school individually admits students in accordance with its own criteria.
 Prospective students may apply to the program prior to matriculation by submitting a separate application to each school during a single admissions cycle.
 For more information on admission, please visit FES Masters Admissions